daschl/li3_rest/README.md

 # li3_rest: RESTful support for the Lithium framework

 ## Introduction
-This plugin lets you define on ore more `resources`, which map automatically to their appropriate controller actions.
+This plugin lets you define one or more `resources`, which map automatically to their appropriate controller actions.
 The plugin provides a common set of default settings, which should work for the common cases (nonetheless it is possible to customize every part of the plugin easily).
 Read on for a hands-on guide on how to install and use the plugin.